robotusers/cakephp-di/README.md

 ## Versions

+Versions 0.3.x are dedicated for CakePHP 4.2 which already has built in DIC support.
+This version removes application DIC wiring as methods introduced in CakePHP 4.2 are in conflict with this plugin.

 For CakePHP 3.x use 0.1.x versions.
-0.2.x is intended for CakePHP 4.x
+0.2.x is intended for CakePHP 4.0 and 4.1.

 ## Container Abstraction